Tourists from all over the world flock to this

 I wrote the name of my intended town, Nanning, and showed it to the policeman.
 He helped me by walking me to the intended

-commendable English.
-She quickly sorted out my words, Hard Sleeper, and gave me the most desirable bed, the mid-level
+woman who spoke commendable English.
+She quickly sorted out my words, Hard Sleeper, and gave me the most desirable bed,

 Travel tip: